 For more information, please visit the Donald B. Hackel Fellowship webpage or contact Shannon J McCall, M.D. or Amy Orange

-For more information, please contact Third Year Behavioral Neuroscience Program Director, Chris Marx, MD and copy Julie Penzer, MD.
+For more information, please visit the Psychiatry & Behavioral Sciences webpage or contact Chris Marx, MD and copy Julie Penzer, MD.

 This is a two-year scholarship funded by the Clinical and Translational Science Award (CTSA).
 CTSA scholars will complete two years of mentored clinical research and complete the Master of Health Sciences in Clinical Research (through the Duke Clinical Research Training Program).
 CTSA scholars will graduate from Duke Medical School a year late.